GDPR – don’t get caught in the crossfire

 Firstline IT Managing Director Barrie Giles says that small businesses should not panic about the new EU data protection rules, but could take steps to make sure they are not caught out by legislation aimed at large multinationals.

-I am writing this blog from the perspective of a small IT business.
+I am writing this blog from the perspective of a small IT services company based in Oxford.
 We have a responsibility to help our small business customers through this new set of rules, but also a responsibility to make sure our own house is in order.

 GDPR (General Data Protection Regulations) come into effect on 25 May 2018 and will apply to the UK wherever we are with regard to Brexit.